 4.6.2 Recycling

 To follow best practices in waste reduction and the MVLWB management hierarchy, materials should be recycled wherever practical.
-Recyclable materials may be disposed of at a local licenced municipal facility pending written approval from the facility operator.
-Any recycling that is not accepted at a local licenced municipality facility will be stored in bins at the camp locations and hauled to the nearest accepting facility.
+Recyclable material will be stored and hauled to an approved facility capable of accepting the wastes.

 4.7 Waste Management Facilities